 Who are your other pro staff companies?

-Besides being an ambassador for Fishidy.com, I also represent Ardent Reels, Xzone Lures, Game On! lures, and American Tackle Company.
+Besides being an ambassador for Fishidy.com, I also represent Ardent Outdoors, Xzone Lures, Game On! lures, and American Tackle Company.
 This is the first year I’m trying the pro staff opportunities for these companies and it’s definitely a pretty neat experience.

-Ardent reels makes great spinning and baitcast reels so I took advantage of the huge pro staff discount to replace some old reels and increase my arsenal.
+Ardent makes great spinning and baitcast reels so I took advantage of the huge pro staff discount to replace some old reels and increase my arsenal.
 Their C-Force spinning reel has become my favorite spinner, and I even started using it for big saltwater fish.
 It’s so light it almost feels like you’re going to be outmatched by big fish but it hasn’t failed me yet!
 It’s pretty cool to be a part of great teams of anglers and get huge discounts and freebies on gear you love using!

 Game On!
 Lures and Xzone Lures have some top of the line lures that flat out just catch fish.
 Game On!’s bent minnow lure is really unique and quickly became one of my go to top water/subsurface lures this past spring/summer.
 Xzone Lures has amazing versions of popular soft plastic lures with their own unique twists.